-The international clubs open The Women’s Cup with quarterfinals on Sunday, Aug.
+The international clubs opened The Women’s Cup with quarterfinals on Sunday, Aug.
 14. On Wednesday, Aug.
 17, the winners will meet Racing and OL Reign in the semifinals, while the two losing teams from Sunday will play against each other for fifth place.
 The final and third-place matches are set for Saturday, Aug.
 20.

 Tickets and parking for all three days of the competition are on sale now.
 Paramount+ will broadcast games domestically with international streaming partners to be announced.